awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 + **Integration with AWS Systems Manager Change Calendar**

   Change Manager allows administrators to restrict scheduling changes during specified time periods\.
 For instance, you can create a policy that allows changes only during business hours to ensure that the team is available to handle any issues\.
 You can also restrict changes during important business events\.
 For example, retail businesses might restrict changes during large sales events\.
 You can also require additional approvals during restricted periods\.
-+ **Integration with AWS Single Sign\-On and Active Directory support**
++ **Integration with AWS IAM Identity Center \(successor to AWS Single Sign\-On\) and Active Directory support**

-  With AWS SSO integration, members of your organization can access AWS accounts and manage their resources using Systems Manager based on a common user identity\.
-Using AWS SSO, you can assign your users access to accounts across AWS\.
+  With IAM Identity Center integration, members of your organization can access AWS accounts and manage their resources using Systems Manager based on a common user identity\.
+Using IAM Identity Center, you can assign your users access to accounts across AWS\.

   Integration with Active Directory makes it possible to assign users in your Active Directory account as approvers for change templates created for your Change Manager operations\.
 + **Integration with Amazon CloudWatch alarms**